pocke/rubykaigi-2023-lets-write-rbs/speaker_note.md

 Next, I'd like to talk about why `rbs subtract` is necessary.
 It is necessary to modify auto-generated RBS files in a maintainable way.

-Think about the following situation.
+Think about this situation.
-You are developing a large Ruby application.
-You want to introduce RBS to the application.
+You are developing a large Ruby application, and you want to introduce RBS to the application.
 So you run an RBS generator, such as `rbs prototype`, to generate RBS files from your codebase.
 Because it is hard to write RBS files from scratch for the entire application.

-TODO: describe the example code
 But the generated file is not perfect.
+This is an example of the generated RBS.
+(NOTE: If some talks mention more smart RBS generators, I'll mention it here) The generated RBS contains many "untyped" definitions.
+For example, the `foo` method looks receives an Integer and returns a String, but the returned type in the generated RBS is `untyped`.
-The generated RBS contains many "untyped" definitions.
-So, you want to clarify the "untyped" definitions by adding type annotations to them.
+So, you want to clarify the "untyped" definitions in the generated RBS by adding type annotations to them.

 But editing auto-generated files is not a good idea.
 Because the next time you run the RBS generator, your changes will be overwritten by the generator.
 So we want to manage auto-generated files and hand-written files separately.

 But if you just write a method definition to a separate file, you will get a duplicate definition error.
 Because RBS does not allow duplicate method definitions.
 So you need to remove the duplication from the auto-generated files.

 `rbs subtract` removes duplicate definitions from RBS files.
 So you can use it to remove duplicate definitions from auto-generated files.

-This tool is especially useful when you want to introduce RBS to a large application, like this situation.
+This tool is especially useful when you develop a large application.

 (next: example workflow)